-The Basel Committee has recently published proposals for major revisions in an important component of regulatory capital rules, the credit risk Standardised Approach (SA).
-Under the Committee's initial proposals (see BCBS (2014c), also known as BCBS 307), risk weights for Bank, Corporate and Residential Mortgage exposures would depend on the values of risk indicators, specific to the exposure in question.3Recently, the Committee has issued a new version of its proposals retreating from the extensive use of risk indicators (see BCBS (2015), known as BCBS 347).
+These final rule changes have been debated over multiple years.
+Initially the Committee proposed (see BCBS (2014c), also known as BCBS 307) that risk weights for Bank, Corporate and Residential Mortgage exposures would depend on the values of risk indicators, specific to the exposure in question.3 In 2015, the Committee issued a new version of its proposals retreating from the extensive use of risk indicators (see BCBS (2015), known as BCBS 347) but introducing a significant tightening of the rules on Credit Conversion Factors (CCFs) for undrawn loan facilities.
+The final BCBS 424 version of the rules included further reversals of earlier positions and, specifically, a watering down of the stringent CCFs.

-The Basel Committee also published in December 2014 a consultation paper on the use of capital floors (see BCBS (2014b), known as BCBS 306).
-In this, the authorities aim to "tidy up" discrepancies across regulatory jurisdictions in the approach taken to capital floors.
+Also in 2014, the Basel Committee published its initial thinking on capital floors (see BCBS (2014b), known as BCBS 306).
+In this, the authorities aimed to "tidy up" discrepancies across regulatory jurisdictions in the approach taken to capital floors.
 When the Basel II rules came into force, regulators applied a temporary capital floor equal to a declining fraction of Basel I capital levels.
 Following the crisis, this was retained in various forms in different jurisdictions.
 Since it is imposed at a bank level and is worked out excluding Basel III capital categories such as CVA, in practice, it does not bind many large banks and plays a limited role in pricing decisions.